Seifbb/personal_webpage/_industry/3-sony.md

 ---
-title: "Intern in the Computational Imaging Group (Sony)"
+title: "Intern - Computational Imaging Group (Sony)"
 permalink: /industry/sony
 excerpt: " In 2015, I joined Sony Deutschland Gmbh (more precisely the Stuttgart Technology center) where I accomplished a 6 months internship.
 It was my very first working experience, projecting me in a very international environment with very skilled people.
 At Sony, I learned to convert academic skills into concrete industrial inputs, delivering algorithm implementation from reading state-of-the-art related articles.